jonnyweatherly/aajonusnet/md/QNA/Q&A Of August 19, 2007.md

 Q: What do you do for symptoms of leaky gut?

 A: Leaky gut, you have to live on eggs and a little bit of milk.
-You have to have more than half a cup of milk at a time and eggs all day long.
+You have to have no more than half a cup of milk at a time and eggs all day long.
 So that your intestines can heal.

 Q: Otherwise you get a lot of pain.